Explore Bondford’s Q4 2025 outlook featuring currency dynamics, macroeconomic drivers, and forecasts for USD, EUR, and GBP.

 The first major wave of weakness came ahead of Trump’s “Liberation Day” tariffs in April, when the abrupt policy rollout delivered both an economic shock and a blow to investor confidence.
 A second wave arrived in August after July’s payrolls report revealed a sharp slowdown in hiring, alongside heavy downward revisions to prior months.
 For the Fed, this upended assumptions of labour-market resilience and shifted the debate from when to cut rates to how quickly, dragging the dollar lower.

 In September the Fed delivered its first cut since December 2024.
 Chair Powell described the move as “insurance” against labour market weakness rather than the start of a loosening cycle, but the Committee is divided.
 Projections show a slim majority in favour of at least two cuts this year, while Powell and other senior members expect fewer.
 The divergence reflects different views on whether Trump’s tariffs will create lasting inflation pressure or fade quickly.
-Markets are left with a mixed message: more easing is likely, but the pace remains uncertain.
+Markets are left with a mixed message: more easing is likely, but the pace remains.

 Source: U.S. Bureau of Labor Statistics